About PUNCH Magazine Cartoon Archive

 "Gentlemen, the Cartoon" (For many years the Editor’s cry after Punch lunches)

-“There aren’t many boasts that one can make in the reasonable confidence that they happen to be true, but this is one: when it comes to the art of the cartoon, no magazine in the world has a finer record than Punch.
-Fans of the New Yorker may carp, but the fact remains that Punch has published work by a unique array of artists and illustrators; from John Tenniel and E H Shepard, respectively the original illustrators of Alice in Wonderland and Winnie the Pooh, both of them long-serving Punch men, to artists such as H M Bateman, Fougasse and Trog, all of whose comic touch was underpinned by a sureness of line that many a supposedly serious artist would envy and few could emulate.”
+"When it comes to the art of the cartoon, no magazine in the world has a finer record than Punch.
+Fans of the New Yorker may carp, but the fact remains that Punch published work by a unique array of artists and illustrators; from John Tenniel and E H Shepard, the original illustrators of Alice in Wonderland and Winnie the Pooh, to artists such as H M Bateman, Fougasse and Trog, whose comic touch was underpinned by a sureness of line that many a serious artist would envy and few could emulate."

 David Thomas - Editor 1989-1992

 How a sketchy idea of humour took off